ZenulAbidin/pywallet/docs/source/introduction.rst

 **Convenient APIs and Utilities:**
 ZPyWallet offers a user-friendly and intuitive API for interacting with the wallet backend.
 It provides easy-to-use functions for wallet creation, key derivation, address generation, transaction signing, and more.
-Additionally, ZPyWallet includes utilities for mnemonic phrase generation, HD path handling, and other common wallet-related tasks.
+Additionally, ZPyWallet includes utilities for mnemonic phrase generation, message signing and verification, fee estimation, and other common wallet-related tasks.

 Indices and Tables
 ==================